viktech/Writing/DeweyThanks.md

 I feel that PA Geoffrey Watters changed a lot for me in my go-through of PHP 2.
 He didn't particularly seem to acknowledge me when I was at Dewey the second time for IOP RED, which made me kind of sad.
 I've gained weight in my recovery.
 Maybe I wasn't recognized.
 It may just be his demeanor, and I'm happy to see him again all the same.
 He has a lot of faces to attend to.
 I wish I could thank him greater for his exceptional level of attention.
 My hair loss has stopped.

 I wish Dr Longo well and thank him for his gift of the art I meditated upon in Dewey's green space during my breaks.
+It is likely I have seen him but don't know who he is.
+If he can, he should status check on idle people for fun.

 I want to give great gifts for the front desk and cafe staff at Dewey Center, too.
 They helped a huge amount.
 I know there are others.
 Maybe one day I will be in a position to contribute a gift for all to enjoy.